 For this time in your crochet journey, I highly recommend The Crochet Answer Book: Solutions to Every Problem You’ll Ever Face; Answers to Every Question You’ll Ever Ask by Edie Eckman.

 It’s a sweet little book, but don’t let it fool you.
 It really does have answers to all of your questions!
 It is really one of the best crochet books for beginners.
+All you will need to start is a crochet hook, some yarn and this book!

 It answers questions common and obscure, but all so helpful, building a great foundation for anyone who wants to learn and understand what the world of crochet is all about.